TigerClips1/Doki_Doki_Literature_Club_With_ironmouse/CREDIT.md

 3. GHOSTKingoSA (DDLC new mod template)

-4. LyllyNotFound (helping with the codeing/story)
+4. LyllyNotFound (helping with the coding/story)

-5. Ray (for helping with the art)
+5. Ray (helping with the art)

 6. ironmouse (for the model idea/ mod idea)

-7. and huge thanks to (GHOSTKingoSA for this mod template) without his mod template this mod will not be made for andriod and ios and mac
+7. and huge thanks to (GHOSTKingoSA for this mod template) without his mod template this mod will not be made for android and ios and mac

-8. blacklight5h (helping with the codeing/story)
+8. blacklight5h (helping with the coding/story)

 9.  main menu music by Video Game Remixes

-10. Kwhitehead07 (helping with the codeing/story)
+10. Kwhitehead07 (helping with the coding/story)

-11. Nexus (helping with the art)
+11. Nexus (helping with the art)0

 12. just_jam (helping with the art)